 Adam Hofri-Winogradow specializes in inter-generational wealth transfer and the bodies of law regulating it: trusts and estates, fiduciary law, "elder law", pensions, insurance, and relevant issues of tax and family law.
 He is the first Israeli academic to specialize in trusts law.

-Adam is also a legal historian.
-One of his research projects, recipient of what was until 2012 the largest-ever grant the Israel Science Foundation has given a legal scholar, addressed the uses made of private trusts in Israel and, earlier, Palestine.
-Other works address Eighteenth Century English law, Adam Smith and the Scottish Enlightenment.
+Adam makes intensive use of empirical research methods.
+He published research on the recent reform and transformation of trust law and trust practice in dozens of countries worldwide.
+Other work addressed the uses made of private trusts in Israel and, earlier, Palestine, Eighteenth Century English law, Adam Smith and the Scottish Enlightenment.
 Yet other works address the current rise, in Israel, of non-state halachic adjudication in private law matters.

 Since 2008, Adam is a member of STEP - the Society of Trusts and Estates Practitioners.
 He received that organization's Diploma in International Trust Management in 2010.

 During Fall 2013, Adam was a Visiting Professor at Georgetown Law Center, as well as at the Centre for Transnational Legal Studies in London, UK.